sammyt/dawn/README.md

 form the [FLUG](http://www.meetup.com/flexlondon/calendar/11793506/?from=list&offset=0) presentation I gave

 ## Questions/Feedback ##
 I've just created a [forum](http://www.dawn-lib.org) for Dawn.
-There Isn't a lot there, but don't let that stop you asking any burning questions :)
+There Isn't a lot there, but feel free to ask if you want any help or have some thoughts :)

 ## News ##